Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Introduction

 \section{Introduction}

-The characterization of exoplanetary atmospheres began nearly two decades ago with the pioneering detection of sodium in the atmosphere of the hot Jupiter \exo{HD}{ 209458}{b} through transit spectroscopy using the Hubble Space Telescope \citep{charbonneauDetectionExtrasolarPlanet2002}.
-Since then, successive observations with Hubble, Spitzer, and ground-based telescopes have revealed signatures of various compounds in the atmospheres of gas giant exoplanets, such as water vapor \citep{tinettiWaterVapourAtmosphere2007}, methane \citep{swainPresenceMethaneAtmosphere2008}, and carbon monoxide \citep{snellenOrbitalMotionAbsolute2010}.
-The latest array of telescopes, exemplified by the JWST, has greatly improved our observational capabilities.
-With an infrared range, high resolution, and increased sensitivity, it enables exact observations.
-The JWST has been able to detect CO$_2$, H$_2$O, Na, and CO concurrently within even individual transit spectra \citep{rustamkulovEarlyReleaseScience2023}, and has allowed exploration of thermal structures in ultra-hot exoplanets via emission spectra that reveal temperature inversions and detailed molecular abundances \citep{coulombeBroadbandThermalEmission2023}.
+The characterization of exoplanetary atmospheres began nearly two decades ago with the pioneering detection of sodium in the atmosphere of the hot Jupiter \exo{HD}{ 209458}{b} \citep{charbonneauDetectionExtrasolarPlanet2002}.
+Since then, successive observations with Hubble, Spitzer, and ground-based telescopes have revealed signatures of various compounds in the atmospheres of giant exoplanets, including water vapor \citep{tinettiWaterVapourAtmosphere2007} and carbon monoxide \citep{snellenOrbitalMotionAbsolute2010}.
+In recent times, JWST has greatly improved our capabilities for transmission spectroscopy allowing us to detect CO$_2$, H$_2$O, Na and CO within even individual transit spectra \citaeg{see e.g.}{rustamkulovEarlyReleaseScience2023}.
+Beyond gas giants, JWST has also begun probing a broader diversity of planets, from rocky worlds to sub-Neptunes orbiting low-mass stars.
+These systems span a wide range of atmospheric regimes and observational conditions, making them valuable test cases for transmission spectroscopy.

-Beyond gas giants, JWST has also begun probing the atmospheres of rocky exoplanets orbiting low-mass stars.
-The most promising candidates for transmission spectroscopy are solid exoplanets where H$_2$-rich atmospheres have been proposed.
-Recently, tentative evidence for compounds such as dimethyl sulfide, a potential biosignature \citep{madhusudhanCarbonbearingMoleculesPossible2023, madhusudhanNewConstraintsDMS2025}, has been found.
+Recently, tentative evidence for compounds such as dimethyl sulfide, a potential biosignature \citep{madhusudhanCarbonbearingMoleculesPossible2023, madhusudhanNewConstraintsDMS2025}, has been reported.
 Transmission spectra showing signatures of CH$_4$, CO$_2$, and H$_2$O have also been reported for planets ranging from Earth-sized to sub-Neptune-sized \citep{bennekeJWSTRevealsCH$_4$2024}, and a recent study of \exo{LHS}{ 1140}{b} using JWST/NIRISS points toward an atmosphere dominated by N$_2$, with evidence of Rayleigh scattering and the exclusion of a H$_2$-rich atmosphere \citep{cadieuxTransmissionSpectroscopyHabitable2024}.

-However, analysing contaminated and noisy transmission spectra presents substantial challenges.
-Inherent limitations in current models, including instrumental noise, uncorrected systematics, and uncertainties in molecular opacity grids, have introduced a ``precision wall'' that constrains the reliability of atmospheric inference \citep{niraulaImpendingOpacityChallenge2022, niraulaOriginExtentOpacity2023}.
-In this context, one of the most significant obstacles in analysing planetary transmission spectra, especially around relatively active stars, is stellar contamination, also known as the transit light source effect (TLS).